 I love all the creativity and variety in these.
 I also love that they look great.
 What do you do when you don’t have time to make these for every row in a large garden, or you don’t have all the supplies to make them?

-Plastic plant labels
+Plastic plant tags

 My aunt Jodi told me about using old plastic mini blind slats for plant tags.
 I had a friend who had hers melt in the window during a super-hot summer, so I asked her if I could have it before she threw it away.
 The middle of her slats melted, but the ends were still straight.
 So plant tags they were.

-Weatherproof plant tags
+Weatherproof plant markers DIY

 The key to using these slats is writing on them with PENCIL.
 It never fades and won’t wash away.
 The only way to get it off is to erase it.
 Even after several years, you can erase the name and reuse the plant tag for something else.

 Find an old blind someone is throwing away like I did.
 That way, you will be saving another bunch of plastic from going into the landfill.
 I see them by people’s dumpsters on trash day all the time.
 They get broken or old and stained over time?
 One man’s trash is another man’s treasure.